koknese/grok/README.md

 - contents of messages sent to Grok

 Data will be used only for interest purposes and ideas for new responses.

+No data is being sold or shared with third parties.